babu-cat/civicrm-user-guide-ca/docs/initial-set-up/installation-and-basic-set-up.md

 -   **Maximum Attachments** - You can increase or decrease the maximum number of files (documents, images, etc.) that can be attached to emails, activities, and grant records.
 The default value is 3.
 -   **Maximum File Size (in MB)** - Maximum size of a file (documents, images, etc.) which can attached to emails or activities.
 Note that your PHP configuration files, *php.ini*, should support at least as big a file size as the value specified here.
 -   **Allow second-degree relationship permissions** - If enabled, contacts with the permission to edit a related contact will inherit that contact's permission to edit other related contacts.
 This can be used, for example, to let the teacher of a class edited the records for students in that class when they are both linked to the class (set up as an organisation sub-type) via relationships.
--   **reCAPTCHA** - reCAPTCHA is a free service that helps prevent automated abuse of your site by requiring users to read a random pair of words and type them into the form.
-To use reCAPTCHA on public-facing CiviCRM forms, sign up at [recaptcha.net](http://recaptcha.net/), enter the provided public and private reCAPTCHA keys here, then enable reCAPTCHA under the Advanced Settings section in a Profile where you want it used.
-In the **Recaptcha Options** you can specify the theme and language and other options on the display of reCAPTCHA.

-    If you want to use reCAPTCHA protection for online contribution, membership sign-up or event registration forms, you'll need to configure a Profile with reCAPTCHA enabled, and then include it in those forms.

 ### Contact Types